 Currently, the alternative to a mandatory reliability standard is for NERC to issue an advisory encouraging utilities and others to take voluntary action to guard against cyber or other vulnerabilities.
-That approach allows for quicker action, but compliance with an advisory is not mandatory, and may produce inconsistent and potentially ineffective responses.
-Also, an alert can be general in nature and lack specificity.
-For example, the issuance of an advisory in 2007 by NERC, regarding an identified cyber security vulnerability referred to as "Aurora," caused uncertainty about the specific strategies needed to mitigate the identified vulnerabilities and the assets to which they apply.
-Reliance on voluntary measures to assure national security is fundamentally inconsistent with the conclusion Congress reached during enactment of EPAct 2005, that voluntary standards cannot assure reliability of the bulk power system.
+That approach allows for quicker action, but compliance with an advisory is voluntary, and will likely produce inconsistent and potentially ineffective responses.
+By its nature, an alert can be general in nature and lack specificity.
+For example, the issuance of an advisory in 2007 by NERC, regarding an identified cyber security vulnerability referred to as "Aurora," resulted in differing strategies and compliance actions to mitigate the identified vulnerabilities and the assets to which they apply.
+Reliance on voluntary measures to protect national security is fundamentally inconsistent with the conclusion Congress reached during enactment of EPAct 2005, that voluntary standards are not sufficient to protect the reliability of the bulk power system.